 Proper product handling

-Our professional warehouse staff knows how to handle bulky and heavy products with care.
+Professional warehouse staff should know how to properly handle your merchandise.
 For example, Red Stag Fulfillment assigns two warehouse associates to move products that weigh more than 50 pounds.
-That takes more staff time, but it is vital to prevent damage to our clients’ merchandise.
-We are treat your goods with the same care we would if they were our own.
+That takes more staff time, but it is vital to prevent damage to oversized items.
+We treat our clients’ goods with the same care we would if they were our own.

 Accurate and timely cycle counting